 You might have a chemotherapy drug called etoposide in addition to CHOP (CHEOP), or you might have a different chemotherapy regimen altogether.
 The number of cycles and the exact type of chemotherapy you have depends on several factors like your age, the stage of your lymphoma and whether it is ALK-positive or ALK-negative.
 Some people with early-stage ALK-positive ALCL might also have radiotherapy to the affected area.

 A targeted drug called brentuximab vedotin has recently been licensed, in combination with cyclophosphamide, hydroxydaunorubicin and prednisolone (CHP), to treat adults with ALCL who have not been treated before.
-At present, it is available for this use on the NHS in England and Wales.
+It is available on the NHS throughout the UK.

 Brentuximab vedotin is a strong anti-cancer drug joined to an antibody that binds to a protein called CD30 on the surface of T cells.
 This carries the drug directly to the T cells and kills them.